-- 2. Soldiers shall not combine the wearing of civilian attire and military clothing, to include the APFU while on Fort Sill.
-Soldiers may wear all or part of the APFU with civilian attire off the installation, unless restricted by their commander. - d.
+- 2. Soldiers shall not combine the wearing of civilian attire and military clothing, to include the APFU while on Fort Sill at any time. - d.
 Organizational Clothing and Individual Equipment (OCIE).
 Soldiers may wear all OCIE equipment in accordance with locally established policies regardless of camouflage pattern.
-Wear guidance/standards is at the discretion of the issuing command.
+Wear guidance/standards is at the discretion of the organization commander.
 These changes are an exception to Department of the Army Pamphlet 670-1, Guide to the Wear and Appearance of Army Uniforms and Insignia, until the release of a new DA PAM - e.
 Fleece Jackets.
-Soldiers may wear either the coyote brown or foliage green fleece jacket (with appropriate name and rank) while in garrison.
+Soldiers may wear either the coyote brown or foliage green fleece jacket (with appropriate name and rank) while in garrison only when temperatures are below 32 degrees Fahrenheit.
 Soldiers may mix the fleece jacket only if CIF does not issue the appropriate fleece. - f.
 Army Combat Shirts (ACS).
 The Army Combat Shirt may be worn in lieu of the OCP jacket during tactical field training as prescribed by the Commander.
 The ACS may not be worn outside of the training area or ranges. - g.
 The IR/Subdued American Flag.
 The IR and subdued American flag may be worn in a field environment when prescribed by the Commander.
 It will not be worn in garrison environment. - h.
 Colored Service Sleeve Insignia (SSI).
-Unit commanders may authorize colored SSI for wear on the OCPs during ceremonies, historical events and engagements that are appropriate to highlight and bring distinction on the unit's history and brand. i.e. Organizational days, Pay-day Activities, etc. - i.
+Unit commanders may authorize colored SSI for wear on the OCPs during ceremonies, historical events and engagements that are appropriate to highlight and bring distinction on the unit's history and brand.
+It is not intended to be worn for the entirety of the day. - i.
 Camelbacks/Hydration Systems.
 Soldiers may wear the OCIE issued Camelback based on environmental conditions as identified by risk assessments.
 Commanders will use discretion based on risk mitigation and activities to determine if the wear of the Camelback is appropriate.